marshmallow-code/marshmallow/docs/install.rst

     # 1.0
     serializer = UserSerializer()
     data, errors = serializer.dump(user)
+    # OR
+    result = serializer.dump(user)
+    result.data  # => serialized result
+    result.errors  # => errors

     # Pre-1.0
     serialized = UserSerializer(user)
     data = serialized.data
     errors = serialized.errors

+.. module:: marshmallow.fields

 The Fields interface was also reworked in 1.0.0 to make it easier to define custom fields with their own serialization and deserialization behavior.
+Custom fields now implement one or more of: :meth:`Field._serialize`, :meth:`Field._format`, and :meth:`Field._deserialize`.

 .. code-block:: python